microsoft/TypeScript-Handbook/pages/Advanced Types.md

 However, having to define a function to figure out if a type is a primitive is kind of a pain.
 Luckily, you don't need to abstract `typeof x === "number"` into its own function because TypeScript will recognize it as a type guard on its own.
-That means we could just write them inline.
+That means we could just write these checks inline.

 ```ts
 function padLeft(value: string, padding: string | number) {